vrettasm/PyGeneticAlgorithms/README.md

 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)

-**Pylint score: 9.48 / 10**
+**Pylint score: 9.45 / 10**

-This repository implements a genetic algorithm toolbox in Python3 programming language, using only **Numpy** and **Joblib** as additional libraries.
-The basic approach offers a "StandardGA" class, where the whole population of chromosomes is replaced by a new one at the end of each iteration (or epoch).
-More recently, a new computational model was added named "IslandModelGA" class that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the best individuals, among the (co-evolving) different island populations.
+This repository implements a genetic algorithm toolbox in Python3 programming language, using only *Numpy* and *Joblib* as additional libraries.
+The toolbox offers the following implementations (as engines):

+- A **StandardGA** class, where the whole population of chromosomes is replaced by a new one at the end of each iteration (or epoch).
+- An **IslandModelGA** class offers a new genetic operator (MigrationOperator), which allows for periodic migration of the best individuals among the (co-evolving) different island populations.
+The island populations are coevolving in parallel using separate CPUs.
+- A brand new **MultiObjectiveGA** class is added that allows the user to solve more complex multiobjective optimization problems.
+The major difference in the new class is that the fitness function is expected to return a tuple with all the objective function values, e.g. (fx1, fx2, ..., fxn) rather a single function value fx.

 **NOTE**:
-For computationally expensive fitness functions the StandardGA class provides the option of parallel evaluation (of the individual chromosomes), by setting in the method run(..., parallel=True).
+For computationally expensive fitness functions the StandardGA and MultiObjectiveGA classes provide the option of parallel evaluation (of the individual chromosomes), by setting in the method run(..., parallel=True).
 However, for fast fitness functions this will actually cause the algorithm to execute slower (due to the time required to open and close the parallel pool).
 So the default setting here is "parallel=False".
-Regarding the IslandModelGA, this is running in parallel mode by definition.
+Regarding the IslandModelGA this is running in parallel mode by definition.

   > **NEWS**:
-  > In this new release three crossover operators (SinglePointCrossover, MultiPointCrossover and UniformCrossover)
+  > In this new release two additional selection operators have been implemented (i.e. ParetoFrontSelector and
-  > got an update that: i) makes them faster and ii) allows them to be used with chromosomes of different lengths.
+  > ParetoTournamentSelector) that are used exclusively with the 'MultiObjectiveGA' and select the new parents
+  > using pareto-front selection techniques.
+Note that both of these classes provide a base for the development
+  > of possible new selection methodologies for multi-objective problems.
+Examples that use the new techniques
+  > have also been added to demonstrate their use.
   >

-The current implementation offers a variety of genetic operators including:
+The current implementation provides (out of the box) a variety of genetic operators, including:

 - **Selection operators**:
   - [Linear Rank Selector](pygenalgo/operators/selection/linear_rank_selector.py)